 How To Carry Out Manager’s Cheque Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

-This section provides a guide on how to perform operations pertaining to Manager’s Cheque, with step-by-step instructions and pictures.
+This section provides a guide to performing operations related to the Manager’s Cheque, with step-by-step instructions and pictures.
 See section 2.1.13 for notes on Manager’s Cheque

-Note: Only person(s) assigned right to ‘view manager’s cheque transaction can carry out these operations.
+Note: Only the person(s) assigned the right to ‘view manager’s cheque transaction can carry out these operations.

 STEP 1: From the left-hand side menu, click ‘UTILITY’ as in fig. 33.1a below